jensjns/acf-leaflet-field/readme.txt

 = 1.0.0 =
 * Migrated the plugin into field-template for v3 & v4 support.
-* New tool: Find my location
+* New tool: Locate tool.
+* Fixed repeater-support.

 = 0.2.0 =
 * Added support for binding popups to markers.